Corporate Governance Policy

 At present, we do not anticipate any events related to climate change risks or revenue opportunities that would have a material impact on our business, which is primarily focused on the provision of software.
 Taking these business characteristics into account, we continue to enhance our disclosure efforts based on the TCFD or equivalent frameworks from the following perspectives.

+Scope 1 emissions are recognized as effectively zero, since we do not manufacture physical products, there are no emissions resulting from fuel combustion or similar activities.
 Scope 2 refers to indirect emissions from the use of purchased electricity and heat.
 We are considering a framework to quantitatively measure and disclose emissions, focusing on electricity usage across our diverse working environments, including physical offices and satellite offices established to support remote work.
+As for Scope 3, there is no supply chain nor emission due to our business structure.
+However, we are preparing to assess downstream emissions, including those by our business partners and clients.

 Moving forward, we will continue to take concrete steps to achieve effective information disclosure in line with the characteristics of our business.